They strike often. They fight hard. They are easy to clean and cook. They are wonderful to eat and they have tremendous health benefits!

-A major asset along with many of its excellent qualities as a game fish is the fact that few foods are as nutritious as a stocked trout from Nebraska waters!
-And, get this: Tens of thousands of those skillet-sized rainbow and tiger trout will soon be stocked when the weather and conditions allow at designated water bodies around the state for your spring fishing.
+A major asset along with many of its excellent qualities as a cold-water game fish is the fact that few foods are as nutritious as a stocked trout from Nebraska waters!
+And, get this: Tens of thousands of 10-12 inch rainbow trout are being stocked when the weather, conditions and staffing allow on the schedule at designated water bodies around the state for your fall fishing.
 So, get your tackle ready!

-The exception to that are the catchable-sized rainbow trout that are stock weekly, year-round in the cold, spring-fed, non-freezing waters of the East Branch of the Verdigre Creek flowing through the Grove Lake Wildlife Management near Royal in Antelope County.
-There are also naturally-reproduced rainbows and brown trout swimming in the creek.
+Also, catchable-sized rainbow trout are stocked weekly, year-round in the cold, spring-fed, non-freezing waters of the East Branch of the Verdigre Creek flowing through the Grove Lake Wildlife Management near Royal in Antelope County.
+These fish supplement the naturally-reproduced rainbows and brown trout swimming in the creek.

 But seriously, freshwater trout is one of the tastiest, healthiest fish you can include in your diet.

 Eating trout is not only great for the taste buds, but it has been shown to improve human health in a variety of ways.